 - Finding the prostate cancer specialist who is right for YOU

 There are two other possible diagnoses that you may have received that are NOT prostate cancer.
-One is called “prostatic intraepithelial neoplasia” or PIN, and it is a widely considered to be a precursor of prostate cancer.
+One is called “prostatic intraepithelial neoplasia” or PIN, and it was once widely considered to be a precursor of prostate cancer.
 Another is called “atypical small acinar proliferation” or ASAP.
 If either PIN or ASAP (or both) is the diagnosis on your pathology report, then have a look at

 Basically a diagnosis of ASAP means that a tiny group of cells look like they might be cancerous when viewed under the microscope, but the pathologist just can’t be sure.